 The data, maps, and information in the Hudson River Flood Impact Decision Support System are provided to illustrate the scale of potential flooding in the Hudson River Valley under different sea level rise and storm scenarios.
 The information can help municipal and regional planners prepare for future floods.
+Precise estimates of future flood risks remain uncertain given a range of possible sea level rise and storm scenarios, but with adequate preparation and education, individuals, communities, and municipalities can take action to make themselves more resilient.

 The sea level rise scenarios available within the tool range from 0 to 6 feet above the base mean sea level of 1983-2001, a standard sea level used by the National Oceanic and Atmospheric Administration (NOAA).
 In addition to sea level rise, users can also choose from storm scenarios ranging from the 5-year to the 1000-year flood.
 Critical infrastructure such as transportation and emergency services can be viewed along with the flood maps, to identify those that could be vulnerable to flooding in the future.